January 19, 2023 | Article | 7 min Business insights

 These events spurred the creation of the Ocean Shipping Reform Act.
 Congress took a hard look at shipping conditions and regulations that hadn’t changed in a quarter of a century.
 Reform was necessary—not just for the logistics industry but for all businesses and consumers.

 Supply chains and their effects on the delivery of goods are concerns for everyone—especially business owners making decisions about inventory, sales, and servicing new customers.
-Having a reliable financial partner with deep industry expertise by your side, like Bank of Blue Valley is critical for making financial decisions in this economy—and exploring future possibilities.
-Contact the experts at Bank of Blue Valley to plan for your future today.
+Having a reliable financial partner with deep industry expertise by your side, like Bank of Blue Valley, a division of HTLF Bank is critical for making financial decisions in this economy—and exploring future possibilities.
+Contact the experts at Bank of Blue Valley, a division of HTLF Bank to plan for your future today.